JoshuaWilsonBlack/revealjs_template/README.md

 This will set up a new directory for your presentation.
 The file `index.qmd` is the one you should edit.
 You can rename it if you like, but 'index' is the best name if you want to host your slides online.

+More information on using this template is in the `index.qmd` file.